phabee/coursera-getting-and-cleaning-data/CodeBook.md

 * avg-fbodybodygyrojerkmag-mean
 * avg-fbodybodygyrojerkmag-std
 * avg-fbodybodygyrojerkmag-meanfreq

+Since the values have been aggregated and grouped by subject/activity, the labels have been extended with the 'avg'-prefix to the former original name to express, that the resulting values have been avg'ed.

 ## License of the data involved
 The use of the data involved in this project requires referencing the following publication: